sunburn21/test-remoteroofing/README.md

 # Remote Roofing- Frontend Development Challenge
-This project is solution of the Frontend Internship: Preliminary Test by Remote Roofing A live demo of this project is deployed [here](https://sharp-bhaskara-303ce3.netlify.app/).
+This project is solution of the Frontend Internship: Preliminary Test by Remote Roofing.
+A live demo of this project is deployed [here](https://sharp-bhaskara-303ce3.netlify.app/).

 ### Installation